About

 Matt & Christine Curacao 2017

 In his former life, Matt was a computer geek.
-Currently, Matt has a 50-ton captain’s license and handles all of the repairs on the boat including mechanical, technical, electrical, plumbing, and carpentry, to name a few.
+Currently, Matt has a 50-ton captain’s license and handles all of the repairs on the boat including mechanical, technical, electrical, plumbing, refrigeration, and carpentry, to name a few.
 He is also the master chef who creates amazing yummy concoctions daily.

 Christine is a certified project manager and has worked as a Marketing Director for the past 17 years.
 She enjoys an active lifestyle, being outdoors, being on the open water, and living the dream.
 She thrives at being at the helm and assisting Matt with odd jobs.
 She handles all boat management (accounting, budget, etc…), and is in charge of keeping the boat clean.
 Including maintaining all the teak, stainless steel, water line and interior daily maintenance.